Facebook Pixel

 • Overnight Programming

-Many of your programs for campers ages 11 - 14 are five day programs.
-Is is possible for a student to take multiple and stay on campus during the weekend between?
+Many of your programs for campers ages 11 - 14 are five-day programs.
+Is it possible for a student to take multiple overnight programs and stay on campus during the weekend between?

-What will weekend programming look like for overnight campers on days when there are no classes?
+What will weekend programming look like for overnight Credit Course Students on days when there are no classes?

-Campers will have some time allotted to study, some to recreation/free time, and some off-campus excursions to local attractions such as Canada’s Wonderland.
+Credit Course Students will have some time allotted to study, some recreation/free time, and some off-campus excursions to local attractions such as Canada’s Wonderland.

 When should we pick up our child from LCS Summer Academy if they are part of the overnight program?